LexiFi/landmarks/README.md

-This tool is intended to be used as a way to find where the time is spent in your programs (and not benchmark independent pieces of code like [Core_bench](https://github.com/janestreet/core_bench)) while providing results that only corresponds to the instrumented portion of your program (contrary to tools that directly work with the binary executable like [gprof](https://sourceware.org/binutils/docs/gprof/) or [perf](https://perf.wiki.kernel.org)).
+This tool is intended to be used as a way to find where the time is spent in your programs (and not benchmark independent pieces of code like [Core_bench](https://github.com/janestreet/core_bench)) while providing results that only correspond to the instrumented portion of your OCaml code (contrary to tools that directly work with the binary executable like [gprof](https://sourceware.org/binutils/docs/gprof/) or [perf](https://perf.wiki.kernel.org)).